 Free quick training tips & Common questions about your Blue Heeler puppy:

-Example of old school what not to do:
+An example of old school of what not to dois :

-Let’s say, you by chance… kick the pup because they were chasing the bull when they were not told to, they will remember that.
+Let’s say, you by chance… kick the pup because they were chasing the bull when they were not told to, they will remember that don't do this.
 Maybe you think they will work real hard for you then, and of course to please you, they will proceed to grab your prized $20,000 bull by his low hanging fruit with the utmost teeth vigour.

-All joking aside, the truth is if you do this, they will probably not want to work for you at all… except when you are not looking.
+All joking aside, the truth is if you do this, you could injure them and they will probably not want to work for you at all… except when you are not looking.